Machinists union files papers opposing Hawker sale

 In a statement, the International Association of Machinists and Aerospace Workers said the sale deserved scrutiny from federal regulators, state officials and the community of Wichita, Kansas, where Hawker Beechcraft is based.
 It added that the sale should not be rushed through.

-Hawker Beechcraft, owned by Goldman Sachs and Onex Corp, disclosed last week it was in talks regarding a $1.8 billion sale of the company with Superior Aviation Beijing Co, a 60-40 joint venture between privately owned Beijing Superior Aviation Technology Co and government backed Beijing E-Tong International Investment & Development Co .
+Hawker Beechcraft, owned by Goldman Sachs (GS.N) and Onex Corp OCX.TO, disclosed last week it was in talks regarding a $1.8 billion sale of the company with Superior Aviation Beijing Co, a 60-40 joint venture between privately owned Beijing Superior Aviation Technology Co and government backed Beijing E-Tong International Investment & Development Co [ID:nL3E8I94AT].

 The deal would be subject to approval from various entities.